zikezhang/vagrant/README.md

 - Virtualbox version 4.2.*
 - Vagrant 1.4.1

+If you are using Linux such as Ubuntu, you may have to set a different IP that doesn't interfere with DHCP in linux, here is a safe bet:
+- `192.168.50.4`

 ## Installation

 First you need a [Git enabled terminal](#software-suggestions).
 Then you should **clone this repository** locally.